-Since you generally get the same delivery driver every week, it’s always worth making friends if possible to make sure your box is always delivered safely and securely.
+Since you generally get the same delivery driver every week, it’s always worth making friends to ensure your box is always delivered safely and securely.

-It’s always exciting when you open up your box to find all the fresh ingredients waiting to be cooked.
-Just 5 minutes effort when unpacking your box can ensure that those ingredients remain perfectly fresh until you’re ready to cook them.
+It’s always exciting when you open your box to find all the fresh ingredients waiting to be cooked.
+When unpacking your box, just 5 minutes of effort can ensure that those ingredients remain perfectly fresh until you’re ready to cook them.

-Make sure to get all your dairy, meat and veggies straight into the fridge, whilst your root veggies (potato, garlic, onion) can go into a dry cupboard.
-Any herbs you receive will last longer if they’re wrapped in kitchen towel and placed in the fridge (except basil, that likes room temperature!).
+Ensure you get all your dairy, meat and veggies straight into the fridge, while your root veggies (potato, garlic, onion) can go into a dry cupboard.
+Any herbs you receive will last longer if wrapped in a kitchen towel and placed in the fridge (except basil, which likes room temperature!).

 There are no bonus points for following the recipes exactly to the letter, especially if you’re raising a picky eater.
-The beauty of meal kit dinners are that you can add/remove as many ingredients as you want to fit your own personal tastes.
+The beauty of meal kit dinners is that you can add/remove as many ingredients as you want to fit your tastes.
 Here are some quick ideas you might want to consider:

 - Add extra veggies for a health boost.